gamma62/timez/README.md

 See the screenshots.

 Run it as easy: python timez.py

 Dependencies: python, python-gtk2, python-gi, gnome-icon-theme

 How does it work?
 TimeZ reads list of cities with timezone setting and displays their time in a small python-gtk widget.

-The display focuses on work hours, around these the day has grey and the rest almost black background.
-Less then 300 lines of code.
-The location order is East to West now.
+If rotation is in effect the display focuses on work hours, around these the day hours have grey and the rest almost black background.

+The top-down location order is East to West now, but reordering can be switched off.

+Options:
+  -n   no reordering of locations
+  -r   rotate locations to have work hours in the middle (rotation does reordering, default is reorder without rotation)

+TimeZ is less then 300 lines of code.

 Files: